-D.1.5 Operator Training [326 IAC 20-56-2]
+D.1.3 Reinforced Plastics Composites Production [326 IAC 20-56-2]

-Pursuant to 326 IAC 20-56-2:
+Pursuant to 326 IAC 20-56-2, the Permittee shall comply with the following requirements:

-- (a) Each owner or operator shall train all new and existing personnel, including contract personnel, who are involved in resin and gel coat spraying and applications that could result in excess emissions if performed improperly according to the following schedule: - (1) All personnel hired shall be trained within thirty (30) days of hiring; - (2) To ensure training goals listed in Condition D.1.4 (b) are maintained, all personnel shall be given refresher training annually; and - (3) Personnel who have been trained by another owner or operator subject to this rule are exempt from Condition D.1.4(a)(1) if written documentation that the employee's training is current is provided to the new employer. - (b) The lesson plans shall cover, for the initial and refresher training, at a minimum, all of the following topics: - (1) Appropriate application techniques; - (2) Appropriate equipment cleaning procedures; and - (3) Appropriate equipment setup and adjustment to minimize material usage and overspray.
+- (a) Operator Training.
+Each owner or operator shall train all new and existing personnel, including contract personnel, who are involved in resin and gel coating spraying and applications that could result in excess emissions if performed improperly according to the following schedule: - (1) All personnel hired shall be trained within (30) days of hiring. - (2) To ensure training goals listed in subsection (b) are maintained, all personnel shall be given refresher training annually. - (3) Personnel who have been trained by another owner or operator subject to this rule are exempt from subdivision (1) if written documentation that the employee's training is current is provided to the new employer. - (b) The lesson plans shall cover, for the initial and refresher training, at a minimum, all of the following topics: - (1) Appropriate application techniques. - (2) Appropriate equipment cleaning procedures. - (3) Appropriate equipment setup and adjustment to minimize material usage and overspray. - (c) The owner or operator shall maintain the following training records on site and make them available for inspection and review: - (1) A copy of the current training program. - (2) A list of the following: - (A) All current personnel, by name, that are required to be trained. - (B) The date the person was trained or date of the most recent refresher training, whichever is later. - (d) Records of prior training programs and former personnel are not required to be maintained.